eLTER-RI/spatial-data-processor/documentation/howto/install.md

 # Installation
 ## Prerequisites
-- R >=3.5.3
+- R 4.0.4
 - the R packrat module
+- Python 3.8.5
-- Python 3 >=3.5.3 with pip
+- pip
 - a compatible libpython shared library (installing python3-dev on Linux distributions should ensure this; see [this issue](https://github.com/rstudio/reticulate/issues/637))

-Python and R versions other than 3.5.3 are unsupported due to some frozen dependencies being incompatible with later versions of R/Python.
-Support for R 4.0.4 is being tested, although this may break compatibility with R 3.5.3.
-Version support policy is not final and so no guarantees are made.
-In general, newer versions will be prioritised over backwards-compatibility.
+- internet access to install python and R dependencies

+The current policy is to only support the single versions of R and Python stated above.
+Older versions of Python and R likely will not work due to dependencies, while newer versions may work despite being unsupported.
+For now, the sole supported versions of R and Python will be updated to match the newest versions in [datalabs](https://datalab.datalabs.ceh.ac.uk/) as they become available, although this policy is not final.

 ## Setup
 - Clone the repo